Call +44(0) 792 0779652

 We conduct a comprehensive screening service, which carefully checks every candidate, saving you a lot of time!

-We verify a candidates qualifications, identity checks, employment records, their references and right to work in the UK and also request and check the candidates unique and up to date Enhanced DBS Certificate Number.
+We verify a candidates qualifications, employment records, their references and also request and check the candidates unique and up to date Enhanced DBS Certificate Number.

 We are registered with the ICO (Information Commissioners Office)

 Fully insured agency

 Once a candidate has been placed, we continue to provide ongoing support to both yourself and your Nanny

 Refund or a new nanny replacement (see Terms and Conditions)